dyharlan/Coffee-8/README.md

 ## Features
 - Accurate Swing-based renderer.
 - 100% pure Java code.
 No external libraries required.
+Tested to work on Linux and Windows.
 - Complete Emulation of the Chip-8, SuperChip 1.1, and the XO-Chip instruction set.
 - User-modifiable color palette, cycle count, and video size.
 - Backend code (CPU, Sound Generator) can be adopted to work with any java-compatible windowing toolkit.